 Do I have to pay?

-We bulk bill, so there are no out-of-pocket costs.
+The Counselling and Psychological Services does not charge any out-of-pocket expenses to students.
 However, all students must present a valid Medicare card or Overseas Student Health Cover (OSHC) card.

 What happens after my first appointment?